southside-chillers/southside.chillers.online/southside/content/characters/hanamir.md

     "race": "Half-Orc"
 }

+# Case Files

+Hanamir is conducting an [investigation on crimes affecting the property of the Drephis State University Inter-Library-Loan system (DSU ILL)](/hanamir-case-files).

 # Backstory

 An orphaned half-orc, Hanamir was adopted in childhood by a small regional monastic college, part of the Drephis State University system.